fomightez/sequencework/plot_expression_across_chromosomes/README.md

 There are several optional flags that can be supplied at the time of calling the script to control options.
 These are shown if you invoke with `help` flag, i.e., type `python plot_expression_across_chromosomes.py --help` or simply call the script with no additional arguments.
+For example, you can generate chromosome profiles for individual chromosomes or only a few chromosomes or scaffolds by using the `--chrs` flag to limit the analysis to specific chromosomes or scaffolds.
+After the flag you supply the chromosomes or scaffolds to be examined, indicating multiple ones with a comma in between **WITHOUT ANY SPACE**.
 Additionally, inside the script there are several `USER ADJUSTABLE VALUES` that can be edited for easy customization.
 Built to be general enough to be easily modified.
 For example, should be